Covid 19 coronavirus: Paywave eftpos limit raised to $200 - but two banks lag

 But why did it take until half-way through the lockdown?

-PaymentsNZ chief Wiggins says, "Our role was to bring the industry together to facilitate the limit increase, and there's been overwhelming support and commitment from across the industry to get this done as soon as possible.
+Wiggins says: "Our role was to bring the industry together to facilitate the limit increase, and there's been overwhelming support and commitment from across the industry to get this done as soon as possible.

 One of those who pushed for change, former Paymark boss Mark Rushworth, welcomed today's news.